akbinod/akbinod.Tuner/README.md

 Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
 <br>Georgia Tech CS-6476: Spring 2021<br>
 <H3>Introduction</H3>
 If you're studying Computer Vision, or Reinforcement Learning, parameter tuning is probably causing you some angst.
 Importing this component, and copying 3 lines into your code will get you a pretty decent parameter Tuner.
-Here's a 5 minute introduction to the essentials.

-<br>This function and invocation...
+<br>Here's a 5 minute introduction to the essentials.
+This function and invocation...

 ```{python}
 def find_circles(image, radius):